-CMS provides free auxiliary aids and services including information in accessible formats like Braille, large print, data/audio files, relay services and TTY communications.
-If you request information in an accessible format from CMS, you won’t be disadvantaged by any additional time necessary to provide it.
+Medicare provides free auxiliary aids and services including information in accessible formats like braille, large print, data and audio files, relay services and TTY communications.
+If you request information in an accessible format, you won’t be disadvantaged by any additional time necessary to provide it.
 This means you will get extra time to take any action if there’s a delay in fulfilling your request.

 To request Medicare or Marketplace information in an accessible format you can:

 - For Medicare, call us at 1-800-MEDICARE (1-800-633-4227).
 TTY: 1-877-486-2048.

 - For the Health Insurance Marketplace, call us at 1-800-318-2596.
 TTY: 1-855-889-4325.

 Offices of Hearings and Inquiries (OHI)

 Baltimore, MD 21244-1850

 Your request should include your name, phone number, type of information you need (if known) and the mailing address where we should send the materials.
 We may contact you for additional information.

 If you’re enrolled in a